-A trade log tracks the number of trades, wins, losses, and profits, but additionally, and more importantly, it tracks trading statistics such as win-rate, reward:risk, and efficiency, each day and over many days.
-A trade log provides insights into our trading, and opportunities to improve, which may otherwise go unnoticed.
+A trade log tracks the number of trades, wins, losses, and profits, but more importantly, it tracks trading statistics such as win-rate, reward:risk, and efficiency, each day and over many days.
+A trade log provides insights into our trading and highlights opportunities to improve, which may otherwise go unnoticed.

-Below is a forex day trading trade log for 2022.
-There is a different tab for each month of the year at the bottom of the Excel spreadsheet.
+Below is a day trading trade log for 2025.
+Use it to track forex, stocks, or futures statistics.
+There’s a different tab for each month of the year at the bottom of the Excel spreadsheet.

-Downloadable Forex Day Trading Log in Excel for 2022
+Downloadable Day Trading Log in Excel for 2025 – Stocks, Forex, Futures

-There are programs that you can connect to your forex day trading account to track various statistics and performance.
-MyFXbook is one such site.
-Although if you don’t use MetaTrader that may not be an option.
+There are programs that you can connect to your day trading account to track various statistics and performance.
+Some people like these programs, while others prefer to input the data themselves.
 Also, by tracking our own statistics we can track things that automated programs can’t.

-In this downloadable forex trade log I have included “Efficiency” along with win-rate, reward/risk, and of course profitability.
+I have included “Efficiency” along with win-rate, reward/risk, profitability, and more.
 Efficiency is an important metric to track, yet is almost never discussed.

-Efficiency is how well we actually trade relative to what we would make if we traded our trading plan (strategies) optimally.
+Efficiency is how well we actually trade relative to what we should make if we traded our trading plan (strategies) optimally.
 Efficiency helps show us how much our mistakes are costing us.

 For example, we may review our day trading chart in the evening and see that we could have made 5% on the day if we stuck to our strategies.
 But in reality, we skipped one of the trades, or didn’t see it in real-time, and so our actual profit was only 3%.
 We made 3% of an available 5% (based on our already established methods) so our efficiency is 3/5=60%.
 In other words, we made 60% of the profit that was available to us.

-Here are all the stats included in the downloadable forex day trading log Excel sheet:
+Here are all the stats included in the downloadable day trading log Excel sheet.

 - Date